venovako/cgic/MODIFICATIONS.md

 `cgiFormFloat()` and `cgiFormLongDouble()` and their bounded versions return a `float` or a `long double` value, respectively.

+Some static functions have been made `extern` and the associated type definitions have been moved to `cgic.h`.

 A CGI application now has to explicitly contain
 ```c
 int main(int argc, char *argv[])